cherrypy/cheroot/docs/contribute.rst

 First-time setup
 ~~~~~~~~~~~~~~~~

-- You need to install the third version of `Python`_.
+- You need to install `Python`_ 3 which is required for building docs.
 For example, Python3.7

-Then `to create and activate a virtual environment`_.
+Then, `create and activate a virtual environment`_.
 And install `tox`_.

 - `Install git`_